 Complete your visit to Atikokan with a walking tour of Main Street.

-Check out the map within the Downtown Atikokan Walking Tour for directions and information on the murals and mining artifacts.
-The murals were painted by high school art students and local artist Heather Schmutzer as part of the Atikokan Mining Attraction mural project.
+Check out the map within the Downtown Atikokan Walking Tour for directions and information on the murals and mining artifacts and our newest exhibit Inspired Teaching – Atikokan from 1902 to Present.

 Monday to Friday – 10:00 am to 12:00pm, 1:00pm to 4:00 pm

 Closed Saturday, Sunday and Statutory Holidays

 Open evenings and weekends by appointment.
 Contact the Curator at 807-597-6585

 Atikokan Centennial Museum

 P: (807) 597-6585

 Due to COVID-19 business hours may differ from those listed.